CLSherrod/clsherrod.github.io/_posts/2012-04-05-love-internet-marketers.md

 I recently had a problem in my business.
 What I have been doing for years just wasn't working anymore.

-My business had grown to a level that what I use to do was totally inadequate.
+My business had grown to a level where what I used to do was totally inadequate.
 Big time.

 I got really overwhelmed because of it.
 I had to hire and help my partner with assistant stuff, which I really dislike (aka hate).